11Abdullah11/Floating-Bubbles-in-C/README.md

 # Floating Bubbles in C
 A simple program  written in c showing floating bubbles.
-It was one of the projects assigned by CS-101's instructor.